yiakwy/SpatialPerceptron/README.md

    #:                       TYPE NAME                    SIZE       IDENTIFIER
 ```

 Data for software should be prepared in an external disk drive.
 Suppose the identifier is `disk2s1`.
-To make software consitant in different systems, we are expected to make a soft link to the data folder and make it visiable in file system.
+To make software consistant in different systems, we are expected to make a soft link to the data folder and make it visiable in the current file system.
 Since we are changing the volume name to `/data`, we need to mount it manually.

 Suppose the disk is `disk2s1`, and we know that default file system in mac is of "MacOS Extended Format", do :